Robert Munsch

-Robert Norman Munsch (born June 11, 1945) is a Canadian children's author.
+Robert Norman Munsch (born June 11, 1945) is an American-born Canadian children's author.
 Born in Pittsburgh, Pennsylvania, he moved to Canada in 1975 to work at the University of Guelph.
 His unique storytelling style comes from interactively developing stories with children, taking events from their lives and experience and greatly exaggerating them into the realm of the ridiculous and sometimes fantastical.
 He has received a Juno Award, induction into the Order of Canada, a star in Canada's Walk of Fame, and has two public schools in Ontario named after him.
 His books have sold millions of copies, and he has the dubious honour of being the most stolen author in the Toronto Public Library system.

-Personal life and career
+Early life and education

 Robert Munsch was born in Pittsburgh, Pennsylvania, on June 11, 1945.
 He grew up in a family of nine children.
 Munsch graduated from Fordham University in 1969 with a Bachelor of Arts degree in history and from Boston University in 1971 with a Master of Arts degree in anthropology.

-Munsch studied to become a Jesuit priest, but decided he would rather work with children after having jobs at orphanages and daycares.
-In 1973, Munsch received a Master of Education in Child Studies from Tufts University.
+Career

+When Munsch was 18, he studied to become a Jesuit priest in Westchester County, New York.
+After volunteering at an orphanage as part of his training, he decided he would rather work with children.
+He studied early childhood education at Tufts University.
+Upon graduating in 1973, he worked at a day care in Jamaica Plain neighborhood of Boston, and learned that he could "get the kids to shut up during nap time by telling them stories".
+At the job he met his future wife, Ann, while changing a diaper.
 He moved to Canada in 1975 to work at the Family Studies department at the University of Guelph in Ontario.
 In Guelph, he was encouraged to publish the many stories he made up for the children he worked with.

 One of Munsch's best-known books, Love You Forever, was listed fourth on the 2001 Publishers Weekly All-Time Bestselling Children's Books list for paperbacks at 6.97 million copies (not including the 1.049 million hardcover copies).
 It has since sold over 30 million copies and has been featured on the episode "The One With the Cake" from the NBC television show Friends, as well as being mentioned by talk show host Oprah Winfrey on Late Night with David Letterman as being her favourite children's book.
 Munsch's other famous book, The Paper Bag Princess, has sold over seven million copies and is considered to be a feminist story, as well as a literary classic.

-Munsch and his wife, Ann, discovered they could not have biological children after two pregnancies ended with still-births.
-They have three children via adoption.

-Health

-In August 2008, Munsch suffered a stroke that temporarily affected his ability to speak.

-On May 15, 2010, Munsch announced diagnoses of obsessive-compulsive disorder and manic-depressive disorder.
-He also revealed a cocaine addiction that started in 2005 and his status as a recovering alcoholic.
-At the time of this announcement, Munsch had been sober for four months and had regularly attended Alcoholics Anonymous meetings for 25 years and, more recently, Narcotics Anonymous meetings.

-On October 2, 2021, Munsch announced that he had been diagnosed with dementia and could no longer write.
-Following this diagnosis, he applied for medical assistance in dying and received approval in September 2025.
+Storytelling performances